Næstved: Team FOG Næstved (basketball)

 Næstved's basket team plays in the best league of Denmark (Canal Digital Ligaen).

-The 1980s was a successful decade for the team, where it managed to play in the best league for some years, and after a less successful 1990s decade the team is now back in the top division and currently has the ambition to be one of the dominating teams of Denmark within few years.
+The 1980s was a successful decade for the team, where it managed to play in the best league for some years, and after a less successful 1990s the team is now back in the top division and currently has the ambition to be one of the dominating teams of Denmark within few years.

 They have reached the Danish Cup Final twice - in 2007 and again in 2009.
 Both times they played Bakken Bears from Aarhus - they lost both times though.